n3andro/Teste/README.md

     {800, 450, "X-Large (800x450)"}
 }

--- OTIMIZAÇÃO: Debounce no salvamento para evitar lag de disco local SaveTask = nil local function RequestSaveConfig()
+-- OTIMIZAÇÃO: Debounce no salvamento local SaveTask = nil local function RequestSaveConfig()
     if not writefile then return end